kyma-project/api-gateway/docs/user/tutorials/01-30-set-up-mtls-gateway.md

    - **Path**: `/.*`
    - **Handler**: `no_auth`
    - **Methods**: `GET`
-   - Select the name and port of your service.
+   - Select the name and port of your Service.

 #### **kubectl**
 Run the following command: